 Within reporting platforms like AgencyAnalytics

-Since your data is being blocked or modified within Facebook's interface, any platforms that pull data from Facebook (like AgencyAnalytics) will also receive the same incomplete or modified data.
+Since your data is being blocked or modified within Facebook's interface, any platforms that pull data from Facebook (like AgencyAnalytics) into a Facebook Ads dashboard will also receive the same incomplete or modified data.

 This will be noticeable in AgencyAnalytics stat widgets (which show aggregates), which can sometimes show nothing as Facebook provides no aggregated data.